 There is a yearning in the heart for peace.
 Because of the wounds and rejections we have received in past relationships, we are frightened by the risks.
 In our fear, we discount the dream of authentic Community as merely visionary.
 But there are rules by which people can come back together, by which the old wounds can be healed.
 The purpose of Community Building is to teach these rules — to make hope real again — and to make the vision actually manifest in a world which has almost forgotten the glory of what it means to be human.—M. Scott Peck, MD

-Community Building Workshops are the most concentrated applications of Scott Peck’s rules of Community Building.
+Community Building Workshops are the most concentrated applications of Peck’s rules of authentic Community.
 They expose participants to naturally emerging group dynamics.
-And create the space for them to learn these rules by practicing them in a highly personal and progressively challenging context.
+And create the space for them to learn these rules (a.k.a., guidelines) by practicing them in a very personal and progressively challenging context.

 Although your Community Building Workshop may have unique characteristics, most are conducted in a circle format with 30-40 participants and two facilitators over three consecutive days.
 The method is almost entirely experiential.
-However, to put it in context and help participants understand their experience, they typically include an overview of the group development theory and method of Community Building — as well as a discussion about these concepts in light of what actually happened during their Workshop.
-This along with follow-up exercises and activities helps participants to understand the significance of their Community Building experience and to transfer this experience to the complex and highly variable realities of their everyday lives.
+However, to put it in context and help participants understand their experience, most Workshops include an overview of the group development theory and method of Community Building as developed by Scott Peck — as well as a discussion about these concepts in light of what actually happened during their Workshop.
+This along with follow-up exercises and activities helps participants to understand the significance of their Community Building experience and enable them to transfer this experience to the complex and highly variable realities of their everyday lives.

-Because Community Building is a highly experiential process, please plan to leave all your work — and your assistive technology — at home.
-You will be learning about building Community by building Community.
+Because Community Building is a highly experiential process, you should plan to leave all your work — and your connective technology — outside the Workshop.
+You will learn how to build Community by building Community.
 There’s no need to switch on, sign in, or chat up.
-In fact these and other outside distractions can create barriers that hinder the group process.
-Inasmuch as possible, therefore, please do your best to free yourself from any unnecessary outside responsibilities during the Workshop — and come prepared to be fully present and fully involved.
+In fact, trying to be in two places at once seriously hinders the group process.
+Therefore, inasmuch as possible, please do your best to free yourself from any unnecessary outside responsibilities during the Workshop — and come prepared to be fully present.

 For most of the Workshop, you’ll be sitting in a circle.
 This alone is a challenging physical event.
 Therefore, it’s a good idea to be well rested and to take extra care of your body during the three days.
 Under sleeping, over eating, extra caffeinating, barely moving or the like can sap you of energy.